vjoel/tupelo/doc/subspace.md

 needed.
 This rule has no effect on transactions that contain only writes (and which always succeed anyway).

 More precisely, we check a transaction as follows.
 For a tuple `t`, define `S_t` to be the set of subspaces that include `t`.
-A transaction `T` must satisfiy these two conditions:
+A transaction `T` must satisfy these two conditions:

 1. All `S_t` must be equal for all `t` appearing in a take or read operation of `T`.
 Denote this set as `S_T`.